 Dr. Martin J. Collins is curator of the civilian applications satellites collection, a grouping that includes weather, remote sensing, and communications satellites and related technologies.
 He has contributed to a series of Museum exhibits.
-His current gallery project is One World Connected, a look at the role of aviation and spaceflight in recent globalization.
+His current gallery project as lead curator is One World Connected, a look at the role of aviation and spaceflight in recent globalization.

 In his tenure at NASM, he has organized a series of oral history projects, including: the Glennan-Webb-Seamans Project for Research in Space History, the RAND History Project, and the Iridium History Project.
 Most of the interviews can be accessed through the Museum’s archives Division.